catseye/Chrysoberyl/README.markdown

 the implementable.

 An implementable may also have multiple implementations.
-Each implementation may or may not be in a distribution, and a distribution may contain multiple implementations.
+Each implementation may be in zero or more distributions, and a distribution may contain multiple implementations.
 Only one implementation can be the reference implementation for an implementable.

 If an implementation does not give authors, they are assumed to be the authors of the implementable it implements.
 Ditto auspices.